 Where to Get Artown Information

-In addition to the Artown online events calendar, here places you can pick up a copy of "The Little Book of Artown", a pocket guide to all of Artown's events, dates, and times...
+In addition to the Artown online events calendar, here are some places where you can pick up a copy of "The Little Book of Artown," a pocket guide to all of Artown's events, dates, and times:

 - Washoe County public libraries

 With a majority of its events free, Artown's Give $3 to Keep Artown Free campaign aims to solicit a few extra bucks to support this non-profit organization.
 The goal is to increase individual contributions so Artown can continue to present the high-caliber free programming that attendees have come to expect.
 Here's how you can help:

 - Donate at participating branches of U.S. Bank throughout the Reno/Sparks area

 - Donate all month at Artown produced events

 - Through "Give $3" donation envelopes distributed in the Reno Gazette-Journal